stall with various oriental spices in local bazaar

 The Serene Cyber Park: A Hidden Oasis

-Nestled within the old city walls, the Cyber Park offers a serene escape from the hustle and bustle of Almedina.
+Nestled within the old city walls, the Cyber Park offers a serene place to escape from the hustle and bustle of Almedina.
 It’s a hidden oasis where you can relax amid lush gardens and fountains and even connect to the internet.

 Immersing Yourself in Almedina